doctrine/orm/docs/en/reference/association-mapping.rst

 you want to connect an Article to a Tag and vice-versa, it is mostly the Article that is responsible for this relation.
 Whenever you add a new article, you want to connect it with existing or new tags.
-Your create Article form will probably support this notion and allow specifying the tags directly.
+Your "Create Article" form will probably support this notion and allow specifying the tags directly.
 This is why you should pick the Article as owning side, as it makes the code more
 understandable: